 Cost – Large storage system generates large CapEx & OpEx costs

 Higher Probability of Data Loss – It might end up getting lost in the data lake

 Slower Data Access & Mobility – Traditional storage systems are not as fast

 What is Cloud Archiving?

 Cloud archiving is similar to offsite data archiving.
 The only difference is that instead of storing data in a tape drive or server and then moving the storage device to an offsite location, the data is directly stored on dedicated cloud storage tiers.
-Examples of dedicated cloud archiving storage tiers include Azure Archive blob, Amazon Web Services (AWS) Glacier, StoneFly cloud etc.
+Examples of dedicated cloud archiving storage tiers include Azure Archive blob, Amazon Web Services (AWS) Glacier, StoneFly Private Cloud Storage etc.